 The town’s carillon – which is basically a supersized musical instrument made with loads of bells inside a tower – was built as a war memorial after WW1.
-Entrance to the ground-floor museum is free, and it’s only £1 for adults to venture upstairs.
+Entrance to the ground-floor museum is free.
 Plus, it’s a stone’s throw from Charnwood Museum, which is also free.

 2. Chill out in Queen’s Park

 Both the Carillon Tower and Charnwood Museum are in the leafy surrounds of Queen’s Park – a beautiful green space right in the city centre.
 Bring a picnic and join the sunbathing students in summer, and take a closer look at the sculptures dotted around – they’re designed by local uni students.

 Packed your walking boots or fancy a day out cycling?
 Either way, hiking or biking along part of the Cloud Trail – which runs from Derby to Worthington along National Cycle Network route number 6 – is a must.
 It’s a lovely way to escape the hustle and bustle of the town centre.